arjunloomba1311/JPIS-Complaint-Manager/README.md

 -------------------------------------------

-A video demo of the system may be found at: https://drive.google.com/drive/folders/1grQKeAIEenQsYQtHguFqweVPdvfL_rSH?usp=sharing
+A video demo of the system may be found at : https://drive.google.com/drive/folders/1grQKeAIEenQsYQtHguFqweVPdvfL_rSH?usp=sharing

 -------------------------------------------